White vinegar for your dog’s itchy skin? While this may sound absurd, white vinegar actually works wonders as a treatment for itchy skin.

 - Shake well before each use

 If your dog doesn’t like being sprayed, you can rub the mixture on with a cloth or cotton ball.
-Simply use whichever method is least stressful for your dog.
+Use whichever method is least stressful for your dog.

-Finally, make sure to use a generous amount of the white vinegar solution every time you apply it to your dog.
+Finally, use a generous amount of the white vinegar solution every time you apply it to your dog.

 What if White Vinegar Doesn’t Help My Dog’s Itchy Skin?